Richard Kimball (politician): 1986 U.S. Senate election

 After the expected Democratic candidate, Governor Bruce Babbitt, declined to run in favor of a presidential campaign, Kimball was nominated as the Democratic candidate against then-Congressman John McCain for the U.S. Senate seat being vacated by Barry Goldwater.
 His campaign was subject to negative press from The Arizona Republic and Phoenix Gazette.
 One Gazette columnist described him as displaying "terminal weirdness."
 McCain ultimately won the election by a margin of over 20 percent.
 Kimball later said: "I joke that John McCain entered the Senate over my dead political body.
 I think that's pretty accurate."

 Twenty years later, Kimball commented on the campaign to a reporter from the Arizona Daily Star: "I was enormously depressed — not because I lost.
 It was because I spent all my time collecting money."
 He said that he spent the following months after the election traveling through Mexico, and then left politics to start Project Vote Smart.

 Vote Smart

-He is currently the president emeritus of the organization Vote Smart, formerly known as Project Vote Smart.
+He is the former president and current president emeritus of the organization Vote Smart, formerly known as Project Vote Smart.